fidian/presentations/programming-merit-badge/index.md

 ## Intellectual Property

-4a.
-Four types of intellectual property used to protect computer programs
+4a: Explain the four types of intellectual property used to protect computer programs.

-4b.
-Licensing versus owning software
+4b: Describe the difference between licensing and owning software.

-4c.
-Differences between freeware, open source, commercial software
+4c: Describe the differences between freeware, open source, and commercial software, and why it is important to respect the terms of use of each.

+Notes:

+Bucky recommends notes and requires active participation in class discussion as well as being able to satisfy the counselor of their understanding of each.

 ----